Crime in Spain: Crime statistics

 Crime statistics for Spain are published annually by the Instituto Nacional de Estadística.
 Different agencies of Spain and the European Union conduct analysis of the crime data in Spain.
-Statistics show Spain is one of the European countries with the lowest crime rate, according to a 2005 Gallop Europe research study.
+Statistics show Spain is one of the European countries with the lowest crime rate, according to a 2005 Gallup Europe research study.
 The rate of misdemeanours and crimes in Spain was 46 per 1,000 people in 2009.
 In 2013 Spain had one of the lowest crime rates in Europe.